SeoHyeonBeom/SeoHyeonBeom.github.io/_posts/2021-11-27-airbnb-clone-project-amenity-detection.md

 Figure 8 - A screenshot of the TensorBoard process.

-For the entire test image, the mAP value of about **14.32 was obtained when IoU 0.5 or more was considered the correct answer.
+For the entire test image, **the mAP(mean Average Precision) value of about 14.32** was obtained when IoU 0.5 or more was considered the correct answer.

 When IOU 0.5 or higher was considered the correct answer for each class, a mAP value of 61.28 for the Swimming pool label, a mAP value of 5.33 for the Bathtub label, and a mAP value of 19.38 for the Oven label could be obtained.